JasonWaataja/JWS/README.md

 # JWS
+A wallpaper setter for minimalist window managers

+## Synopsis
-A small project for setting up wallpapers on minimal window managers or any desktop environment that supports setting wallpapers with feh.
+JWS is a small project for setting up wallpapers on minimalist window managers or any desktop environment that supports setting wallpapers with feh.
 There's a command line utility called jws with acts as the daemon for setting the wallpaper and is supposed to be started with the WM or DE with the command `jws` or `jws -c /path/to/config/file`.
 [JWS-Config](https://github.com/JasonWaataja/JWS-Config) is a graphical tool for creating the config file that is used by JWS.
 It is highly recommended that you check it out and use it to configure JWS.
 JWS uses feh as a backend to set wallpapers and its main benefit is ease of configuration and management (via JWS-Config).

 ## Installation
 JWS can be installed on Arch Linux from the AUR with the jws-git package.
 Try